jmcardon/Dropbox4Akka/README.md

 Dependencies: akka, play json support, akka-http

 ## Usage
-Provide your own actorsystem implementation, or use the default provided (not recommended) An example using the default client(not recommended):
+Provide your own actorsystem implementation(recommended), or use the default provided (not recommended) Acquire an OAuth2 access token from [the dropbox developer website](https://www.dropbox.com/developers/apps).
+Use this token to set an implicit Authorization header upon client creation.
+An example using the default client(not recommended):

 ```$xslt